ips-protocol/go-ips/.github/ISSUE_TEMPLATE/enhancement.md

 ---

 <!--
-Note: If you'd like to suggest an idea related to IPFS but not specifically related to the go implementation, please file an issue at https://github.com/ipfs/ipfs instead
+Note: If you'd like to suggest an idea related to IPWS but not specifically related to the go implementation, please file an issue at https://github.com/ipfs/ipfs instead

 When requesting an _enhancement_, please be sure to include your motivation and try to be as specific as possible.
 -->